jontrulson/conquest/README.md

 ## Some screenshots

-NOTE: Some of these were taken using the recordings of actual game play.
-At some point I'll update them to a more recent version of Conquest, but you should get the idea.
+NOTE: Some of these were taken using the server recordings of actual game play.

 ### Short Range View
 ![Short Range View](docs/images/short-range.png)